-While copyright protects original expression, courts have found that protection does not extend to duplicated facts.
-Nonetheless in 2004, Southwest Airlines sued travel reservation websites FareChase and Outtask to prevent what Southwest described as unauthorized access to its website when they published Southwest fares and flight information as part of their service offerings.
-The case – destined for the Supreme Court – has yet to be decided.
-In the meantime, Southwest Airlines travel information continues to be notably absent from discount Internet travel sites.
+While copyright protects original expression, protection doesn’t extend to duplicated facts.
+Nonetheless, in 2004, Southwest Airlines sued travel reservation websites FareChase and Outtask publishing Southwest fares and flight information as part of their service offerings.

-Are there steps you can take to prevent your copyrighted content from being scraped?
+Are there steps you can take to prevent copyrighted content from being scraped?
 Sure.

-- Written content can be posted in non-copyable .pdf format (which is a horrible idea, because search engine spiders that decide where your site ranks do not “read” .pdfs.)
+- Written content can be posted in non-copyable .pdf format (which is a horrible idea, because search engine spiders don’t “read” .pdfs.)

 Grin or Sue?

 Practically speaking, the easiest thing to do when it comes to content scraping is to grin and bear it.
-If you’re writing on the Internet in the 21st century, sooner or later you can expect to run across your own misappropriated words one a site to which you didn’t grant permission.
+If you’re writing on the Internet in the 21st century, sooner or later you can expect to run across your misappropriated words on an unauthorized site.

-That said, you can always formally copyright your blog or website — and sue for online copyright infringement if anybody steals your $#!+!
+That said, you can always formally copyright your blog or website — and sue for online copyright infringement if anybody steals.

 The Legalities of Scraping Confidential Information

-Scraping is also the term used when user-generated content is lifted and analyzed as part of a data mining operation.
+Scraping is also the term used when user-generated content is lifted and analyzed as part of data mining operations.

-In May 2010, a password-protected website called PatientsLikeMe.com — a safe online space for over 70,000 users who are bipolar or dealing with other mental health challenges — caught BuzzMetrics, a subsidiary of prominent media research Nielsen Co., in the act of downloading every message that had ever been posted to PatientsLikeMe’s online forum.
+In May 2010, a password-protected website called PatientsLikeMe.com — a safe online space for over 70,000 people dealing with mental health challenges — caught BuzzMetrics, a subsidiary Nielsen Co., in the act of downloading messages posted to PatientsLikeMe’s online forum.
 Why?
-Nielsen intended to aggregate that information and sell it to drug companies anxious for patient feedback about their products.
+Nielsen intended to aggregate the information and sell it to drug companies anxious for patient feedback.